jaysoffian/eap_proxy/README.md

 python -c 'import sys;a,b,c,d=map(int,sys.argv[1].split("."));print "2602:30%x:%x%02x%x:%x%02x0::/60" % (a>>4,a&15,b,c>>4,c&15,d)' 1.2.3.4
 2602:300:1020:3040::/60
 ```

+If you aren't already using `dnsmasq` for DHCP, you might want to use `radvd` instead.
+[See the example here](https://help.ubnt.com/hc/en-us/articles/204960044-EdgeRouter-Enable-IPv6-support-via-CLI) (it's the `router-advert` section).

 It may be possible to configure the tun0 interface via DHCPv6; I haven't tried.